 The most alluring attribute a woman can possess is confidence.
 Confidence turns heads, makes easy introductions and can stop the world in its tracks.

-I just spent a week’s vacation with two of my grammar school chums.
+Some years ago, I spent a week’s vacation with two of my grammar school chums.
 Each of us is unique, and each of our lives turned out very differently.
 Also, each of us had the allure of confidence even in our Catholic grammar school.

-After my divorce 34 years ago, I chose to carve out my gypsy journey of acting, teaching, writing, and traveling.
+After my divorce almost four decades ago, I chose to carve out my gypsy journey of acting, teaching, writing, and traveling.
 I raised two sons and kept on dancing as if no one was watching.
 I’ve had a pretty good sense of self because I was raised by a father and mother who instilled confidence in me.
 At an early age, I understood and was grateful for the gifts and talents I was blessed with.

 I met my friend Charlotte when we were both three years old.
 She divorced after 18 years of marriage (as I did) because of her husband’s addictions, and she raised two talented and educated children.